 I thought it would be helpful to put together a more instructional post showing the process I used to create a decorative lattice pie crust.
 I hope that this simple step by step guide complete with a stop motion video and reference photos will encourage you to try a lattice crust pie yourself!

-You can refer to my cherry rhubarb pie post for Sister Pie’s deliciously flaky pie dough that performs well when building a lattice, or you can use your preferred pie dough recipe and follow the step by step process detailed below.
+You can refer to my cherry rhubarb pie post for Sister Pie's deliciously flaky pie dough that performs well when building a lattice, or you can use your preferred pie dough recipe and follow the step by step process detailed below.
 King Arthur Flour has an excellent reference page that also provides recipes and addresses many basic questions relating to pie crust.
-To make a lattice pie crust, you will need a recipe that provides you with enough pie dough for both the bottom crust and the decorative top.
-After making the dough, divide it into two pieces, flatten them into salad-plate sized discs, wrap them in plastic wrap, and place them into the fridge to chill.
+To make a lattice crust, you will need a pie crust recipe that provides you with enough pie dough for both the bottom crust and the decorative top.

 When starting the crust making process, use dough that has already had time to chill for at least 30 minutes in the refrigerator.
 This chilling period allows the gluten in the flour some time to relax.
 This creates a dough that is much easier to roll out as you won't be fighting the gluten's elasticity as much.
 Keeping the dough in the fridge also helps the fat in the dough (in this case, butter) to remain at the right consistency - fairly firm.